The Alps in Summer: Top Activities

 With the rise in health-conscious holidaymakers – hiking the Alps has become a hugely popular summer pursuit.
 When the snow melts, the mountains reveal a network of trails suitable for all levels of hikers, from easy walks and picnic routes for families to extreme mountaineering for the experienced.

-For longer trails, stop off at mountain huts along the way for a slice of alpine living.
+For longer hiking trails, stop off at mountain huts along the way for a slice of alpine living.

 Take in the gorgeous Alpine scenery – greenwoods giving place to pinewoods, blooming meadows and peaks with their never melting robes of snow, grazing cows and goats.